ofir-frd/Prediction-of-Music-Genre/README.md

 # Prediction of Music Genre

+A Kaggle dataset.
-In this Kaggle dataset, the song genre needs to be classified.
+In this project a dataset of songs needs to be classified by their genre.

 ## About Data collection methodology